Equivariant $KK$-theory of Bernoulli shifts on $C^*$-algebras with approximately inner flip: -theory of Bernoulli shifts

-\begin{corollary} Let $\mathcal{D}$ be a strongly self-absorbing $C^*$-algebra satisfying the UCT and let $G$ be a discrete group having a $\gamma$-element equal to $1$\footnote{See \cite[Section 7]{MN} for a definition of the $\gamma$-element.
-By the Higson--Kasparov theorem \cite{HK}, this assumption is satisfied for all a-T-menable groups.}.
-Then, for any $G$-set $Z$, the $G$-$C^*$-algebra $\mathcal{D}^{\otimes Z}$ equipped with the Bernoulli shift is $KK^G$-equivalent to $\mathcal{D}$ equipped with the trivial $G$-action. \end{corollary}

-For the proof, we need the following result of Izumi \cite{Izumi} which we spell out here for later reference. \begin{theorem}[{\cite[Theorem 2.1]{Izumi}}, see also {\cite[Lemma 6.8]{Szabo}}] Let $A,B$ be separable nuclear $C^*$-algebras, let $H$ be a finite group and let $Z$ be a finite $H$-set.
-Then, there is a map from $KK(A, B)$ to $KK^H(A^{\otimes Z}, B^{\otimes Z})$ which in particular, sends a class of a $\ast$-homomorphism $\phi$ to the class of $\phi^{\otimes Z}$.
+The following corollary is a generalization of \cite[Corollary 6.9]{Szabo}.
+We refer to \cite[Section 8]{MN} for a definition of \emph{having a $\gamma$-element equal to $1$} (where $X=\mathrm{pt}$ in our case).
+An equivalent way of phrasing this definition is that any element $f\in KK^G(A,B)$ which is a $KK^H$-equivalence for all finite subgroups $H\subset G$ is a $KK^G$-equivalence \cite[Theorem 8.3]{MN}.
+By the Higson--Kasparov theorem \cite{HK} this assumption is satisfied for all a-T-menable groups. \begin{corollary} Let $\mathcal{D}$ be a strongly self-absorbing $C^*$-algebra satisfying the UCT and let $G$ be a countable discrete group having a $\gamma$-element equal to $1$.
+Then, for any countable $G$-set $Z$, the $G$-$C^*$-algebra $\mathcal{D}^{\otimes Z}$ equipped with the Bernoulli shift is $KK^G$-equivalent to $\mathcal{D}$ equipped with the trivial $G$-action. \end{corollary} For the proof, we need the following result of Izumi \cite{Izumi} which we spell out here for later reference. \begin{theorem}[{\cite[Theorem 2.1]{Izumi}}, see also {\cite[Lemma 6.8]{Szabo}}] Let $A,B$ be separable nuclear $C^*$-algebras, let $H$ be a finite group and let $Z$ be a finite $H$-set.
+Then, there is a map from $KK(A, B)$ to $KK^H(A^{\otimes Z}, B^{\otimes Z})$ which in particular, sends the class of a $\ast$-homomorphism $\phi$ to the class of $\phi^{\otimes Z}$.
 Furthermore, this map is compatible with the compositions and in particular sends a $KK$-equivalence to a $KK^H$-equivalence.
-In particular, the Bernoulli shifts on $A^{\otimes Z}$ and $B^{\otimes Z}$ are $KK^H$-equivalent if $A$ and $B$ are $KK$-equivalent. \end{theorem}
+In particular, the Bernoulli shifts on $A^{\otimes Z}$ and $B^{\otimes Z}$ are $KK^H$-equivalent if $A$ and $B$ are $KK$-equivalent. \end{theorem} \begin{remark} See \cite[Lemma 2.4]{CEKN}) or \cite[Theorem 2.17]{Bunke2023} for a generalization of Theorem \ref{thm-Izumi}.
+In particular, the nuclearity assumption is not necessary. \end{remark} \begin{proof}[Proof of Corollary \ref{cor-ssa}] We claim that the unital embeddings